Frequently Asked Questions

 portingAPI

 .
-Remember to normalize the phone number to the E.164 format (+1340NXXXXXX) before making the API call.
+Normalize the phone number to the E.164 format (+1340NXXXXXX) before making the API call.
 Robust error handling is essential to manage potential issues during the verification process.
 Consider implementing retry logic to account for transient network issues.Network Coverage and Infrastructure

-The USVI telecommunications infrastructure is a mix of established and emerging technologies.
+The USVI telecommunications infrastructure combines established and emerging technologies.
 Understanding the current state and future direction of this infrastructure is crucial for developing applications that perform optimally.

 Current Infrastructure Status

-As mentioned in citation, the primary landline provider is Viya, a subsidiary of ATN International.
+The primary landline and broadband provider is One Communications (rebranded from Viya in April 2025), a subsidiary of ATN International.
+One Communications serves over 180,000 residential and 350,000 mobile customers across its Caribbean territories.
 This context is important for developers working with landline services.

 Coverage Verification Tools